w33ts/dank-memer-wiki/Items/Collectables.md

 # Collectable Items
 Collectable items are items that are meant to be collected or to help you collect.
 Most do not have a use and are not sellable to the bot unless you have the <a href="/Bot-features/Currency-Commands/Badges#Collector" target="_blank">Collector Badge</a>.

+> The below info gives you a general idea of where to find each item, but is not a complete list of every possible location and simply gives a few main sources.
+{.is-info}

 | Item | Image | ID | Description | Usable | Location | Bundle Item | Skins Available |
 |:--------:|:------:|:--------------:|:------:|:--------------:|:--------------:|:-----------------:|:-----------------:|